-Statistics show one in five children in the UK today are living with a parent who has a problem with alcohol.
+Statistics show that one in five children in the UK today are living with a parent who has a problem with alcohol.

 Despite the shocking statistics, children affected by parental alcohol problems remains a hidden topic.
-In a bid to raise awareness the Children of Alcoholics Week campaign aims to heighten awareness and reassure children that they are not alone and there is help and support available.
+In a bid to raise awareness, the Children of Alcoholics Week campaign aims to heighten awareness, and reassure children that they are not alone and there is help and support available.
 The clearer the support pathways are to children and young adults, the better their future can be.

 The effects of harmful drinking spread beyond the individual consuming the alcohol.
-The effects can be just as damaging to the family as to the person with the addiction and children are often the most affected.
+The effects can be just as damaging to the family as to the person with the addiction, and children are often the most affected.